1 Introduction

 2.3 Dual-use Capabilities

 In this section, we evaluate the possibility of our model enabling malicious actors to design, synthesize, acquire, or use chemical and biological weapons or offensive cyber operations.
 We also measure the persuasiveness of our models when instructed to surreptitiously persuade another AI model.
+We remove safeguards when assessing dual-use capabilities.2.3.1 Evaluations

 We report results with reasoning enabled in Table 3.
 Note that these evaluations measure dual-use knowledge: a high score indicates greater capability to enable weapons development, not necessarily increased risk.
 Overall, we find that North Star Lite approaches but remains below the dual-use capabilities of our flagship model.